rclone/rclone/docs/content/drive.md

 If this flag is set then rclone will ignore shortcut files completely.

+Properties:

 - Config:      skip_shortcuts
 - Env Var:     RCLONE_DRIVE_SKIP_SHORTCUTS
 - Type:        bool
 - Default:     false

+#### --drive-skip-dangling-shortcuts

+If set skip dangling shortcut files.

+If this is set then rclone will not show any dangling shortcuts in listings.

+Properties:

+- Config:      skip_dangling_shortcuts
+- Env Var:     RCLONE_DRIVE_SKIP_DANGLING_SHORTCUTS
+- Type:        bool
+- Default:     false

 #### --drive-encoding

-This sets the encoding for the backend.
+The encoding for the backend.

 See the [encoding section in the overview](/overview/#encoding) for more info.

+Properties:

 - Config:      encoding
 - Env Var:     RCLONE_DRIVE_ENCODING